TheFruxz/Sparkle/README.md

 ## 📈 Version

 Currently, MoltenKT is working with Kotlin version 1.7, which is the latest Kotlin version.
-In the future, versions of both Kotlin, and those of Minecraft, Paper & JavaCord will be constantly updated to provide the best API as possible.
+In the future, versions of both Kotlin, and those of Minecraft & Paper will be constantly updated to provide the best API as possible.

 ## 👻 Modules